greenone092/greenone092.github.io/about.markdown

 order: 1
 ---

 Hello!
 I'm Toby Lam.
 A secondary school student from Hong Kong.
 I'm mainly intersted in linear and abstract algebra.
-I also do some physics and computer science once in a while.
+I also do some physics and computer science.

 Here's my [CV]({{ site.url }}/download/CV.pdf) as at August 2020